Umlax AB – about exporting fish to Norway and further away countriesThe page was last modified:

 So you hit a roadblock?
 Could you tell us a bit about what happened?

 Sure.
 We thought “well, it’s Norway, our neighbour, just a few tens of kilometres from here.”
 So, it’s just a matter of driving over with the goods, we thought.
 But the Customs didn’t see it that way.
 Nevertheless, everything got resolved.
 We got a lot of assistance from both the Customs and our customer in Norway, so we were able to quickly resolve it.
 You need a registration number, which can be obtained by applying for it at Swedish Customs.
 And once we got that, it was full speed ahead.
 You also need to make an export declaration, but presently you do it on the VAT declaration form, so it has become much easier.

 If we look into the past for a moment, what did you do when you decided to invest in a new country for the first time?

-I think that as a company youone should get help when youone begins your their export journey.
+I think that as a company you should get help when you begin your export journey.
 We received help from Business Sweden to conduct a market selection analysis, in order to find out which countries we should focus on.
 Therefore, we could avoid certain obstacles right from the outset.
-OYoune needs to do your do their homework about the country.
+You need to do your homework about the country.

 Could you explain, what is a “market selection analysis”?